 (2) A thing done or omitted to be done under this Act by, to or in relation to an analyst (as defined in section 3(1) as in force immediately before section 312 comes into operation) has the same effect on and after the day on which section 312 comes into operation, to the extent that it has any force or significance on or after that day, as if the thing had been done or omitted by, to or in relation to an analyst as defined in section 3(1) after section 312 comes into operation.

+8 On the date as at which this compilation was prepared, the Industrial Hemp Amendment Act 2018 Pt.
+3 had not come into operation.
+It reads as follows:

+Part 3 — Misuse of Drugs Act 1981 amended

+5. Act amended

+This Part amends the Misuse of Drugs Act 1981.

+6. Section 3 amended

+In section 3(1) in the definition of processed industrial hemp paragraph (a) delete “0.35%” and insert:

+1%